Reading: Narratives

 Numeracy:

-During this unit the students are investigating Indigenous culture and history through exploring the importance of place, beliefs, community and customs of First Nation Peoples.
-The focus skills and understandings taught are:
+During this ongoing unit the students are developing their personal and social capabilities through Gratitude, Empathy and Mindfulness (GEM).
+The focus skills taught are: